-Ph.D. in Biology from Dartmouth College, Hanover, New Hampshire.
+Ph.D. in Biological Sciences from Dartmouth College, Hanover, New Hampshire.

-Mechanobiology of cells and tissues, dynamics of nano-scale water, biomaging sciences.
+Mechanobiology of cells and tissues on viscoelastic surfaces, nanoscale dynamics, biomaging sciences.